 The Ichijodani Asakura Clan Historic Ruins (一乗谷朝倉氏遺跡, Ichijōdani Asakurashi Iseki) are the partially reconstructed ruins of Ichijodani Castle Town in central Fukui Prefecture.
 At its peak during the Muromachi Period, the castle town was the base of the powerful Asakura Clan and thrived as the region's cultural, military and commercial center of over 10,000 residents.
 Oda Nobunaga completely destroyed Ichijodani by burning it to the ground in 1573.

 Excavation of the ruins began almost 400 years later in 1967.
 A small part of the town at the far southwestern end of the valley has since been reconstructed to its appearance during the Muromachi Period.
 It includes the walled homes of samurai, merchants, and craftsmen along a 200 meter long street.
-Several of the buildings are furnished and house mannequins to give visitors an idea of how they looked like in the past.
+Several of the buildings are furnished and house mannequins to give visitors an idea of how they looked in the past.
 Entrance to the reconstructed town area is paid.

 The rest of the valley is free to explore, including the foundations of the Asakura Lords' residence.
 The only restored structure there is an ornate entrance gate at the center of the stone walls that encircle the former residence.
 Visitors can walk through the foundations and see several gardens that have been unearthed and restored.
 There are also several lookout points with views over the valley on the hills behind the former residence.